How to Get Paid $15/Hour as a Search Engine Evaluator

 Payment method: Pay rates depend on the job — some are task-based while others are per hour.
 Payments are made via direct deposit.

-Equipment requirements: You’ll need to provide your own equipment — typically a PC/laptop and a high-speed internet connection.
+Equipment requirements: You’ll need to provide your own equipment — typically a PC or laptop and a high-speed internet connection.

 Good to know: Although the company has jobs available around the world, the roles are often specific to that country, so if you move, you might lose the gig.
 The good news is that if you want to quit, you only need to provide one day’s notice.